-We estimate that the net proceeds to us from this offering will be approximately \$146.1 million, or approximately \$206.6 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$22.00 per share (the midpoint of the range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from this offering will be approximately \$148.7 million, or approximately \$212.0 million if the underwriters exercise their over-allotment option in full, based on the initial public offering price of \$23.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholder.